 NorthWest Copper Reports Strong Copper, Gold and Silver Drill Results From the Lorraine Project, Expanding Mineralization

-/EIN News/ -- VANCOUVER, British Columbia, March 23, 2023 (GLOBE NEWSWIRE) -- NorthWest Copper (“NorthWest” or “the Company”) (TSX-V: NWST) (OTCQX: NWCCF) is pleased to announce positive results from the 2022 Lorraine drilling program, the first drilling conducted by NorthWest on the property.
+VANCOUVER, British Columbia, March 23, 2023 (GLOBE NEWSWIRE) -- NorthWest Copper ("NorthWest" or "the Company") NWST NWCCF is pleased to announce positive results from the 2022 Lorraine drilling program, the first drilling conducted by NorthWest on the property.
 Drilling has encountered multiple intersections of copper, gold and silver outside of the resource shell.
 Highlights from assays include:

 - LOR-22-130: 45.85 metres1 at 0.61% CuEq2 from 109.00 metres;